 Virtual phone number services: MightyCall vs. Grasshopper

-Once you’ve decided to subscribe to a virtual phone system, it is only wise to assess all the solutions available on the market.
-The problem is that the market is filled with service providers of varying quality, functionality and pricing.
-In such a competitive environment, making a good choice implies carrying out an extensive research with hours of time spent on commercial websites carefully reading things in small print and under asterisks.
+Once you’ve decided to subscribe to a virtual phone system, it’s only wise to assess all the options available on the market.
+The problem is that the market is filled with service providers of varying quality, functionality, and pricing.
+In such a competitive environment, making a good choice requires doing extensive research with hours of time spent on commercial websites carefully reading things in fine print and under asterisks.

-- Complexity.A typical virtual call-processing system is quick and easy to deploy because it doesn’t require dedicated equipment.
+- Complexity.A typical virtual call-processing system is quick and easy to deploy because it doesn’t require any dedicated equipment.
 Using and configuring the system is another story, though.
 You don’t want to spend hours poring over manuals or trying to make some sense by trial-and-error, do you?
-Opt for providers who offer clear explicit instructions on the matters you find important.
+Opt for providers who offer clear instructions on the matters you find important.
 It’s even better if their website offers video instructions and a customer support team is ready to help.
 By the way, there’s no need to take a provider’s easy-to-use claims for granted ― many of them offer trials or demo versions.
 Don’t hesitate to give them a try.

 Comparing MightyCall and Grasshopper